Wound healing – scars and white hair on horses

 What can you do to minimize scarring on your horse?

 - If a wound needs stitches, and gets stitches, the scarring will be less than a similar wound without stitches.
-It’s always a good idea to have your vet take a look at any wound to determine the need for stitches.
+It’s always a good idea to have your vet look at any wound to determine the need for stitches.

 This scar is from a surgical procedure and is quite minimal.